- CONSUMER PRICES INDEX INCREASES (CPI)

-- The annual rate of inflation as measured by the CPI has increased again and now stands at 2.2% for March 2017, up from 1.9% in February 2017.
+- The annual rate of inflation as measured by the CPI increased in May 2017 and now stands at 3.9%, compared to 2.1% in April 2017.

-- The rate of inflation is now at its highest since May 2012 and has been caused by a number of external changes which have had an impact on the Island.
+- The rate of inflation is now at its highest since February 2012 and has been caused by increases across all of the 12 categories of the basket.

 The figures are published monthly by the Economic Affairs Division of the Isle of Man Cabinet Office.
 Full details with further breakdowns are available in the downloadable document, which is updated monthly.

 +44 1624 685752